csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 ```

 This is telling the browser, ‘this file is good to use for a year, but after
-that year is up, you have one extra week in which you may continue to serve this
+that year is up, you have one extra day in which you may continue to serve this
 stale resource while you revalidate it in the background’.

 `stale-while-revalidate` is a great directive for non-critical resources that,